Joshualostonearth/Group-Chat-Application-Java/README.md

 ChatServer.java: Manages the server-side logic, including client connections, message broadcasting, and port binding.

-DatabaseManager.java: Handles database interactions for user authentication and chat history persistence.
+DatabaseManager.java: Handles database interactions for user authentication,account creation and chat history persistence.

 ChatWindow.java: Implements the graphical user interface (GUI) for each chat client, displaying messages, sending input, and connecting to the server.

 CreateAccount.java: Provides a separate window for creating new user accounts in the database.

 LoginWindow.java: Handles user login attempts by validating credentials against the database.

+CreateWindow.java: Handles creating the user's account.

 **Disclaimer:**